Tap here to get 5 Secrets to Stress Free Dinners

 Everything in these easy enchiladas is simple to find.
 But I have a few tips, so here we go!

-I think that it is easiest to buy a rotisserie chicken and get your 3 cups shredded chicken that way.
-Otherwise you could make some Instant Pot Shredded Chicken.
+• Shredded Chicken: I think that it is easiest to buy a rotisserie chicken and get your 3 cups shredded chicken that way.
+Otherwise you could make some Instant Pot Shredded Chicken or use some stored frozen shredded chicken.

 The only tricky part of this recipe is making the roux for the sauce.
 A roux is when you combine flour and a fat (butter in this case) over heat.
 It acts as a thickening agent for sauce.